Greece Moments Greece Moments

 Kythnos Hotels mit Pool Eternal Blue Merichas

-The large pool overlooking the Aegean Sea invites young and old to refresh themselves on hot summer days.
-In a chilled seating area with a hammock you can relax wonderfully.
-The nearest beach is only a three-minute drive away and the location is ideal for exploring Kythnos by rental car.
+The large pool overlooking the Aegean Sea invites guests of all ages to cool off on hot summer days.
+A relaxed seating area with a hammock is the perfect spot to unwind.
+The nearest beach is only a three-minute drive away, and the location is ideal for exploring Kythnos by rental car.

-On Booking.com* you can check out our accommodation in Kythnos and check prices and availability for your holiday:
+On Booking.com* you can check out our accommodation on Kythnos and see prices and availability for your holiday:

 ➲ Book Eternal Blue Kythnos*